Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Attribute-Reveal: Querying For Bias Leaks Protected Attributes

+In general, to obtain the group of the $j$-th individual $a_j$, select a model that accepts only $x_1$ and $x_j$.
+To partition the whole dataset using this technique, the model developers would need at most $m=n$ models and queries. \end{proof}

-\begin{remark} Our results extend to other fairness metrics, such as equalized odds and predictive rate parity \footnote{A classifier satisfies predictive rate parity if both advantaged group and disadvantaged groups have equal probability of a subject with positive predictive value to truly belong to the positive class \cite{8452913}.}.
-However, when querying for some relaxed measures, i.e., equal opportunity, the model developers can only identify the protected attributes of individuals with true label $Y=1$.
+\begin{remark} Our results extend to other fairness metrics, such as equalized odds, equal opportunity, and predictive rate parity \footnote{A classifier satisfies equalized odds if the individuals in the advantaged and disadvantaged groups have equal expected outcomes given their true labels.
+A classifier satisfies predictive rate parity if both groups have an equal probability of a subject with positive predictive value truly belonging to the positive class \cite{8452913}.}.
+However, when querying for measures like equal opportunity, the model developers can only identify the protected attributes of individuals with true label $Y=1$.
 Since equal opportunity conditions on $Y=1$, one does not get any information about individuals with $Y=0$. \end{remark}